Gre-mie/PersonalProject/Notes.md

 # COMMANDS

-Responses to commands should be sent to the channel the command was used in unless its a special command for debugging
+Responses to commands should be sent to correct channels if set, otherwise to the channel the command was sent in.

+## Public Commands

+Anyone can use these commands:

+`!question`: Submit a quesion, should bring up a form for users to submit suggested questions, questions should be text only by default, no links or images.<br>
+(*SCOPE CREEP*: Give a way for owner to set permissions for links and images to be added to questions for some/all users)<br>
+Question should be added to the suggested questions dict

+`!commands`: Prints a list of commands available to users, or all commands if owner/admin<br>
+`!commands --help`: Prints a list of commands available to users, or all commands if owner/admin, with a short explanation of what each command does

+`!manual`: If owner/admin, prints a manual simular to this page that explains the bot.
+If a user, will print public commands with a more in debth explination (part of the manual)

 ## Owner and Admin Commands

 Only the discord owner or admins should be able to use these commands:

-!cmd : list all available commands
-!cmd --help : list all available commands with an explanation of what the command does

 **(FOR NOW!)**
 Questions should be objects with data such as